circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 Docker Layer Caching (DLC) is a great feature to use if you are building Docker images on CircleCI with a Dockerfile.
 This feature reduces the pain of rebuilding images every single time, especially if nothing in your Dockerfile has changed.
 You can use DLC to cache the layers of images you have already built in a previous run and reuse those layers instead of building the image every single time.

-In the example below the job runs all of the steps in a Dockerfile with the `docker_layer_caching: true` for the `setup_remote_docker` step.
+In the example below, the job runs all of the steps in a Dockerfile with the `docker_layer_caching: true` for the `setup_remote_docker` step.
 On subsequent runs of that job, steps that haven't changed in the Dockerfile, will be reused.
 So, the first run may take 2:45 seconds to build the Docker image, but if nothing changes in the Dockerfile before the second run, those steps will happen instantly, in zero seconds.

 ```yaml
 version: 2